 View on Instagram

 Above Rock N’ Horse saloon, The Porch offers a completely different vibe than the rowdy country bar (complete with a mechanical bull) downstairs.
 Soak in the unobstructed views of the CN Tower while sipping a brew at golden hour, or late-night cocktail after the sun sets.
 You can even head here for drinks after the club — on Friday and Saturday the patio is open until 2 a.m.
-Order The Porch Margarita Bucket, with your choice of tequila, and let the good times roll.
+Order The Porch Margarita Bucket, frozen or on the rocks with your choice of tequila, and let the good times roll.

-34. ONE Restaurant
+38. ONE Restaurant

 116 Yorkville Ave.